bkielbasa/developer20/content/post/wrapping-commands-with-go/index.md

 The `client.DescribeInstanceStatus` returns a few very valuable information for us: the instance's available zone and the instance's ID.
 Both values are required while uploading the SSH public key.

 At this point, we are ready to connect to the EC2 instance!
-That's quite simple - we have to execute the `ssh` command with all our parameters.
+That's quite simple - had to execute the `ssh` command with all our parameters.
 We forward all the output to the standard output and do the same with the std input.
-Thanks to this, we'll be able to interact with `ssh` command as usual.
+Thanks to this, we'll be able to interact with the `ssh` command as usual.

 ```go
 func connectToInstance(ctx context.Context, params []string) error {